ffund/intro-ml-tss21/notes/0-online-faq.md

 A typical week will include the following:

  - pre-lecture reading (some weeks) or study time (30-60 minutes)
- - a "chalkboard lecture" video about 120 minutes long
+ - a "chalkboard lecture" about 120 minutes long
  - a "Python notebook" video about 90-120 minutes long
  - a homework problem set (estimated time: 1-2 hours)
  - a lab assignment (estimated time: 2-3 hours)